ENG Undergraduate Degree Requirements

-BU Hub Requirements (for students who matriculated as freshmen in Fall 2018 or later)
+BU Hub Requirements (for students who matriculated as First-Year students in Fall 2018 or later)

 All College of Engineering students are required to complete a First-Year Writing seminar (4 credits) and a Writing, Research & Inquiry seminar (4 credits) or the equivalent.
 All BU Hub requirements in the capacities of Quantitative Reasoning, Communication and Intellectual Toolkit and in the area of Scientific Inquiry will ordinarily be satisfied through College of Engineering requirements and through required coursework in the respective majors.
-Please click here for information on how these units map to the Engineering degree requirements.
+Please view the ENG Hub requirements mapping sheet for information on how these units map to the Engineering degree requirements.

-Students will need to complete eight additional units in at least four Hub Electives.
-These units are:
+Students will need to complete eight additional requirements in at least four Hub Electives.
+These requirements are:

 - Aesthetic Exploration (1 unit)

 - Ethical Reasoning (1 unit)